Deltares/pandamesh/docs/index.rst

 Pandamesh
 =========

-This package translates geospatial vector data (points, lines of polygons) to unstructured meshes.
+This package translates geospatial vector data (points, lines, or polygons) to unstructured meshes.
 The package converts geospatial data, presented as `geopandas`_ `GeoDataFrames`_, to unstructured meshes using the open source high quality mesh generators:

 * Christophe Geuzaine and Jean-François Remacle's `Gmsh`_
 * Jonathan Shewchuk's `Triangle`_